-Doris Rivera joined the LANL Foundation in 2015 to support and train teachers as part of the professional development component of the ISEC program.
-She brings experiential science and excitement of learning to children and teachers in Northern New Mexico.
+Doris Rivera's primary role at the Foundation is to support and train teachers as part of the professional development component of the K-12 program.
+This entails program development and oversight of Social and Emotional Learning (SEL) projects, Supporting and Retaining Educators, and a National Board Certified Teachers' project.
+She brings experiential teaching and excitement of learning to children and teachers in Northern New Mexico.

-Prior to her work with inquiry learning, Doris taught K–5th grade for 18 years in the Farmington, Santa Fe, and Chama Valley school districts.
-She received her bachelor’s degree from Adams State University in Alamosa, CO, and her master’s degree in education from the College of Santa Fe.
-Doris is from Canjilon, NM, where she lives on a ranch with her husband, son, and daughter.
+Prior to her work with the LANL Foundation, Doris taught K–5th grade for 18 years in the Farmington, Santa Fe, and Chama Valley school districts.
+She received her Bachelor’s Degree from Adams State University in Alamosa, CO, and her Master’s Degree in Education from the College of Santa Fe.
+Doris is from the small town of Canjilon, NM, where she lives on a ranch with her husband, father, son, and daughter.